Get

 • $2,000–$6,000

-A reliable and reputable breeder is the best option if you are looking to buy a healthy Tibetan Mastiff pup.
-It’s a competitive market, as this breed is highly sought after, but you’ll surely receive an ethically bred, high-quality canine.
+A reliable and reputable breeder is generally the best option if you are looking to acquire a medically well-screened Tibetan Mastiff pup.
+It’s a competitive market, as this breed is highly sought after, but you’ll surely receive an ethically bred, high-quality canine when working with a responsible breeder.

-Many registered breeders of Tibetan Mastiffs will have house-trained,3 vaccinated, dewormed, and spayed or neutered pups, so the price often includes such services.
+Many registered breeders of Tibetan Mastiffs will have appropriately socialized,3 vaccinated, dewormed, and spayed or neutered pups, so the price often includes such services.

 Initial Setup and Supplies for the Tibetan Mastiff